altynayr/bash_eng_parallel_corpus/README.md

 # Goal

 Create a parallel corpus of Bashkir and English for training a translator.
 A quick search on the internet shows that there are non-parallel Bashkir corpora.
 Those I could find are listed below under Resources, Bashkir corpora.
 A parallel corpus, let alone an English-Bashkir one doesn't exist, so the project is novel.
 Currently, the project is in its research stage.
 I need to know what texts I am allowed to legally use, and what texts are advised for training an accurate translator.
+There is also a paralell goal.
+Since it looks like I will have to translate from Bashkir to English manually it might improve my Bashkir :)

 # Resources